ricopicone/illustrator-noter/README.md

     mySaveAsArchivePDFs.jsx
     processAllNotes.command
     processNotes.sh
+    lectureNotes.ait

 Unless something breaks, don't worry about messing with `callScripts.scpt`, `mySaveAsArchivePDFs.jsx`, and `processNotes.sh`.
+The file `lectureNotes.ait` is an Illustrator template file that can be "installed" by placing it in the directory `/Applications/Adobe Illustrator CS6/Cool Extras/en_US/Templates`.
+Now, in Illustrator, `File > New from Template ...` will show `lectureNotes.ait`.
+Note that by default, in addition to the title, there's a textbox on the `main` layer that is annoying if you aren't going to use it.

 Read the next two sentences before executing the first sentence.
 Open `processAllNotes.command` in a plain text editor (TextEdit is fine). **Do not** double-click the file to open it; it will execute ... do something like alt-click and use `Open With ...`.
 Notice that the array `coursesArray` has the following entries.

     me345_2016F
     me316_2016F

 These are example courses that contain example Illustrator `.ai` files.
 I suggest not messing with `processAllNotes.command` for now.
+(Later, add your own course directory names here.)

 Browse the directory `ME345_2016F`.
 You will see three `.ai` files that are my notes for the first three lectures in the course.
 Ignore the `mySaveAsArchivePDFs.jsx` shortcut ... it has to be there, pointing to `mySaveAsArchivePDFs.jsx` at the level above, but you needn't mess with it.